-Via a mouse click on Skitouren (backcountry ski tours) you get to a disclaimer.
-If you accept the disclaimer, you will get to a search dialog window.
+Via a mouse click on one of the five regions throughout the Alps you get to a disclaimer.
+If you accept the disclaimer, you will get to the Route Overview.
 You can select the ski tour you are looking for via six filter criteria.
 Apart from the difficulty, the main criteria is the Risk-Indicator.
 This is a decimal number between 0 and 3 and is separated into three categories (see Chapter 1.5).
-After clicking on "Suche..."
-(Search), a list of recommended routes is shown.
+Based on your search criteria, the list of suggested routes is updated.
 Now you can refine your search or display the details of a particular route.